Zorking/pogo-pvp-helper/README.md

 # TODO

-- ~~connect to pokemon API~~
+- ~~connect to pokemonSerializer API~~
-- ~~show pokemon name, sprite and types~~
+- ~~show pokemonSerializer name, sprite and types~~
-- delete pokemon
+- ~~delete pokemonSerializer~~
-- max 3 pokemon
-- save your pokemon to DB
+- save your pokemonSerializer to DB
-- add rival's pokemon and delete it if you pass new one
+- add rival's pokemonSerializer and delete it if you pass new one
-- show weaknesses and strengths of rival's pokemon
+- show weaknesses and strengths of rival's pokemonSerializer
 - add auth with spring secure
 - add tests 100%
 - add elastic search
 - add voice input
+- max 3 pokemonSerializer  ???
 - deploy